meterio/token-list/README.md

 2. Add the ERC20 handler contract address as the only minter and burner for the new ERC20 tokens outside the home networks.
 This allows Passport to mint a new token the destination network when a token is locked in the home network.
 Please do not mint new tokens outside the home network without going through the relayer, this may cause the number of circulating tokens unbalanced on both side of the bridge.

-3. add 256x256 png logos under the new resrouce ID folder.
+3. add 256x256 png logos under the new resource ID folder.
 This logo will be used to display your tokens

 4. If your token has none standard ERC20 features like different decimals, rebasing features and etc, please inquire in our [discord channel](https://discordapp.com/invite/WPjTpMG).